A high number of website visitors caused downtime and issues in the client’s infrastructure, preventing the expansion of their online presence.

 Request Distribution

-When we are using more than one resource to handle the web application, then there are chances how the load or requests will get distributed among these rsources.
+When we use multiple resources to handle the web application, the load or requests get distributed among them.

 Findings